 No 3.5mm Headphone Jack

-The Galaxy S21 5G, like many modern smartphones - including the latest iPhone -, lacks a 3.5mm headphone jack.
-This omission means users must either use wireless Bluetooth headphones or rely on USB Type-C or wireless audio adapters to connect traditional wired headphones.
+users must either use wireless Bluetooth headphones or rely on USB Type-C or wireless audio adapters to connect traditional wired headphones.

-While Bluetooth audio has improved significantly over the years - and Samsung has some very impressive earbuds on sale -, some users may still prefer the reliability and simplicity of a wired headphone connection, especially if they have high-quality wired headphones they wish to use.
+Samsung has some very impressive earbuds on sale -, some users may still prefer the reliability and simplicity of a wired headphone connection, especially if they have high-quality wired headphones they wish to use.

 Limited Refresh Rate Options

-Another disadvantage worth pointing out is that while the Galaxy S21 5G's display supports a 120Hz refresh rate, users do not have the option to adjust the refresh rate manually
+Another disadvantage worth pointing out is that while the Galaxy S21 5G's display supports a 120Hz refresh rate, users do not have the option to adjust the refresh rate manually.

 The phone automatically switches between 120Hz and lower refresh rates based on the content displayed to save battery life.
 While this adaptive refresh rate is beneficial for battery optimization, some users may prefer having more control over their display settings.
 Other devices on the market allow users to manually set a specific refresh rate (e.g., 60Hz or 90Hz) for different scenarios.